-Above my home

-- My tall brick or concrete chimney has been removed or replaced with a lighter weight option. - My roof is made from lightweight materials (eg. corrugated iron) that are well secured to the framing. - My heavy roofing material (eg. concrete or slate tiles) is well secured to the framing beneath. - ☐ I have used strapping and bracing to secure water header tanks.
+Checklist.
+I know any exclusions (damage that wouldn't be covered) in the event of a disaster.
+Above my home Inside my home My tall brick or concrete chimney has been removed or replaced with a lighter weight option.
+I have used brackets to secure tall and heavy furniture (eg. fridges and bookcases) to the walls.
+My roof is made from lightweight materials (eg. corrugated iron) that are well secured to the framing.
+I have used strapping and bracing to secure my hot water cylinder.
+A solid field however is accounted a coordinate to the My heavy roofing material (eg. concrete or slate tiles) is well secured to the framing beneath.
+My solid fuel burner is secured according to the manufacturer's instructions.
+I have used strapping and bracing to secure water header tanks.
 Or, if the header tank isn't used, I have removed it.

-Around my home

-- □ I know my retaining walls are fit for purpose and in good condition. - ☐ I have ensured that any large external gas bottles are secured with a chain. - I know how to turn off my mains water and gas supplies in an emergency.

-Under my home

-- My home's foundations are properly connected to the house above (through the use of Z nails, wire, or appropriate brackets). - ☐ I have sufficient bracing in place if I have pole foundations or the distance between the ground and the floor space above is greater than 600mm. - My foundations are in good condition. - □ I have flexible fittings installed between gas and plumbed appliances and their supply lines.
+I have moved heavy household items to lower cupboards or shelves.
+I have latches or locks on cupboards to help ensure items don't fall out and break.
+Around my home I have strung cord across the front of shelves to help items stay in place.
+I know my retaining walls are fit for purpose and in good condition.
+I have used Blu Tack or Quake Wax to secure fragile items such as vases and other valuables.
+I have ensured that any large external gas bottles are secured with a chain.
+I have used appropriate hooks to hang picture frames and mirrors so they won't fall.
+I know how to turn off my mains water and gas supplies in an emergency.
+I have used restraint straps and non-slip mats to stop smaller appliances (eg. TVs, microwaves) from falling or moving.
+Under my home My home's foundations are properly connected to the house above (through the use of Z nails, wire, or appropriate brackets).
+The top five things I want to Fix and Fasten are: I have sufficient bracing in place if I have pole foundations, or the distance between the ground and the floor space above is greater than 600mm.
+My foundations are in good condition.
+2 I have flexible fittings installed between gas and plumbed appliances and their supply lines.
+3 Insurance I have purchased private insurance that will allow my house to be repaired or replaced in the event of damage from a disaster.
+5 be lost in a disaster.

-Insurance

-I have purchased private insurance that will allow my house to be repaired or replaced in the event of damage from a disaster.
+I have purchased private insurance that will allow my household contents to be replaced should they